uvicmakerlab/dhsi2016/3Dscanning.md

 From Wikipedia: "measuring the three-dimensional shape of an object using [projected light patterns](https://en.wikipedia.org/wiki/Structured_light) and a [camera](https://en.wikipedia.org/wiki/Camera) system."

 The scanner projects light patterns (in this case, a checkerboard pattern) onto an object to determine the space between certain points on the object.
-Rather than stitching 2D images together after the fact (as we did with photogrammetry), the scanner creates meshes as it scans an object.
+Rather than stitching 2D images together after the fact (as Agisoft Photoscan does), the scanner creates meshes as it scans an object.

-Workflow in short:
+###Workflow in short:
 1. Calibrate table
 2. Adjust exposure
 3. Scan object
 4. Combine meshes
 5. Fill holes
 6. Export model

 Workflow in detail: